 - Please use hand sanitizer as you enter the building.

 - Please be considerate of those maintaining physical distance and wearing masks, and be mindful that some members of our community are particularly vulnerable to COVID-19 and will wish to take additional safety precautions of their own.
 We ask that you respect these, as UBC maintains a respectful environment.

 - Washrooms, kitchen areas and elevators have now returned to typical use/occupancy.
 Please be considerate of people’s concerns and personal space.

 - If you have any issues or complaints, please let Sandy or your faculty supervisor know.

 - Building Operations 822-2173; Campus Security 822-2222; First Aid 822-4444; Emergency 911.

 Please ensure you are familiar with UBC’s COVID-19 campus rules.

 - Stay home if you are ill.

-- If you have been exposed to someone with COVID-19 or have symptoms of COVID-19, complete the BC Self-Assessment Tool and follow any directives given to you by public health practitioners or contact tracing teams.
+- If you have been exposed to someone with COVID-19 or have symptoms of COVID-19, complete the BC Self-Assessment Tool and follow any directives given to you by public health.

 If you have any questions about UBC’s broader response, or other facilities and services on campus, the university’s COVID-19 website has helpful FAQs and information.